dillbyrne/random-agent-spoofer/README.md

 "general.appname.override" pref is ignored (Firefox 25 regression).
 It's not yet clear whether the change will be escalated into Firefox 26, but you can vote for the bug to try to increase the urgency.

+Mozilla have removed support for appvendor too.
+So while this addon supports it.
+It will not show changed in versions greater than firefox 24.

 Please file any bug reports here on github